Neats29/neats29.github.io/source/coaching/index.md

     alt="Anita">
 </img>

-For the last few years I've predominately made a living from Software Engineering and while that's been a fulfilling career, I've been consistently obsessed with the inner workings of the mind and how to live a good life.

-I used to have a lot of self-doubt, worry incessantly and compare myself to my peers.
-But I was deeply curious and explored each affliction like a detective.
-For many years I devoured books and courses, experienced altered states of consciousness and sought out wisdom wherever I could find it.
-I tried many healing and embodiment modalities; [IFS therapy](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model), breathwork, dance and more.
-I trained with world-class coaches like [Joe Hudson](https://artofaccomplishment.com/) who helped me dissolve my inner critic.
-I healed my nervous system using a [breathwork app](https://othership.onelink.me/loJo/anita).

-Along the way I learned that many of my afflictions stemmed from my lack of self-love.
-Somewhere deep in my psyche, unbeknownst to me, I didn’t like myself.
-That’s where the self-doubt and everything else stemmed from.
-So I went on a 3-year journey to find [persistent self-love](/self-love).
-You can read more about the story [here](/self-love).

-Eventually, in the summer of 2022, something clicked in me and I started to feel well-resourced and drawn to holding space for others.
-Slowly I started to hold IFS sessions for friends and in October-December 2022, I got to put this into practice by running regular 1:1 sessions at a residency in Berlin; combing IFS and nervous system regulation.
+I have been on my own inner journey for many years now and so much freedom and well-being has come as a result.
+This is why I love supporting others through their unique self exploration journey.

-I have been offering 1:1 IFS sessions professionally since May 2023.
-I am not a psychotherapist or a certified coach.
-However, I have completed IFS therapy training from IFSCA and I have done many courses over the years that don't come with official certifications.
-So far I have completed over 500 hours of these sessions.
+I have been been offering 1:1 IFS sessions professionally since the Spring of 2023.
+While I'm not a psychotherapist, I've completed IFS training from IFSCA and have completed many courses with the Art of Accomplishment school since 2020.

+Thus far, I have facilitated over **550 hours** of sessions.

+I view doing my own inner work as essential for holding space for others, so I take this very seriously; receiving weekly IFS therapy, meditation, group consults, peer coaching, meditative dance practice, year-long programmes with Joe Hudson etc.

+<h1 style="font-size: 1.6em;">How does it work?</h1>

+We'll start by exploring what you want to work on, or what's present in the moment.
+Most of the time we will start the session laying down and doing some grounding to begin with, but I will tailor the session to your needs such as incorporating movement.

+IFS (Internal Family Systems) therapy will be our main modality but I will weave in other modalities as and when needed.
+We will use sensations, feelings, thoughts and images to connect with your parts and emotions.

+<h1 style="font-size: 1.6em;">Benefits of this work</h1>

+People who work with me regularly report:

+- a deeper sense of trust with themselves
+- more capacity and skillfulness around difficult emotions
+- less inner conflict, more self-compassion and better ability to take care of themselves
+- more ease in relationships
+- better understanding of who they are while simultaneously holding it more lightly

-<h1 style="font-size: 1.6em;">How can I book a session?</h1>
+<h1 style="font-size: 1.6em;">How to book a session</h1>

 There are broadly two ways of working together:

-- **Ongoing Exploration**: an open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
+- **Ongoing Exploration**: meeting regularly to dive deep.
 Regular clients report increased emotional fluidity, a greater capacity to be with difficult emotions and more compassion for themselves.

     Here's a client describing the specific benefits they gained by working with me over the space of a few months: